 It can be totally overwhelming––and quite expensive buying all those art supplies.

 This list is intentionally short and sweet compared to our Best Art Supplies for Toddlers.
-We want to help you get started with the basics–without breaking the bank or feeling overwhelmed.
+We want to help you get started with the basics–without breaking the bank or stressing.
 These art materials are versatile and will go a long way.

 Art supplies can be introduce around 6 months (or once your baby can sit).
 If you have an older baby, definitely check out our toddler content with tips to get started and recommended art supplies as well.